henices/logseq-flow-nord/README.md

 # 🧠 Logseq Flow Nord Theme
-A minimal theme that focuses on a clean and sleek interface that's soft on the edges and comes with [NordTheme](https://www.nordtheme.com).
+A minimal theme that focuses on a clean and sleek interface that's soft on the edges.

 ![NordTheme-wallpaper](https://github.com/henices/logseq-flow-nord/assets/929715/b9361f21-543d-4725-b9b0-c50f11d07a65)